The Kashmir Conflict-

 Baltistan gave legitimacy to the Indian policy of Integration.

-Second: The occupied territory been divided into Azad
+Second: The occupied territory has been divided into, two parts, Azad

 Kashmir and Gilgit Baltistan.
-The territory of Azad Kashmir been projected as
+The territory of Azad Kashmir has been projected as

-Kashmir while Gilgit Baltistan pushed into a mystery land, reflecting the real
+Kashmir while Gilgit Baltistan was pushed into a mystery land, reflecting the real

-motive of Pakistani Government; that is, to grab the land of Jammu and Kashmir.
+motive of the Pakistani Government; that is, to grab the land of Jammu and Kashmir.

 Third: The Government of Pakistan on every National and